 3. Understand what is possible and what is not.
 For example, a school board cannot take action on a City building.
 Similarly, asking for a very expensive new program might not make sense during a recession when budgets are being dramatically cut.

 4. Find a “floor manager”.
 Before speaking before an elected body, find an elected official who believes in your proposal and can steer the discussion in a positive direction for you.

 5. Tell them what you want.
-Mr. Simitian has sat through many presentations and meetings when at the end he is not clear what the speaker wants.
-He feels it is important to state right up front what you are requesting.
+Mr. Simitian has sat through many presentations and meetings when in the end he is not clear about what the speaker wants.
+He feels it is important to state right upfront what you are requesting.